 Delaware State Agencies have traditionally operated with significant autonomy.
 As a result, many administrative and financial service functions are duplicated statewide, resulting in unnecessary expenditures for employee and contractor time, software licenses, and computing service costs.
-Financial services which have not been benchmarked against in-kind internal processes, or equivalent private sector processes, are unable to assert they operate with optimal effectiveness and/or at the lowest cost point.
+Additionally, financial services which have not been benchmarked against in-kind internal processes, or equivalent private sector processes, are unable to assert they operate with optimal effectiveness and/or at the lowest cost point.

 The Financial Services Delivery program will encourage Agencies to identify opportunities for process improvement in an effort to eliminate bottlenecks currently slowing transaction approvals, reimbursements and related business processes.
-By documenting and improving critical processes, financial transparency will be improved such that the public will be able to more easily observe and understand how their tax dollars are spent.
+By documenting and improving critical processes, financial transparency will be improved such that the public will more be able to more easily observe and understand how their tax dollars are spent.

 Finally, the program team will:

 We've told you about us, we want to hear from you.
 Share your ideas and comments with us.